 In an effort to focus on the wellbeing of the people of various countries as the principal indicator of development, the United Nations adopted a measure called the Human Development Index (HDI).
 The HDI combines life expectancy, education, and per-capita income in a single number.

 The Millennium Development Goals, set in 2000, furthered the aim of focusing on the human dimension of international development.
 They set targets in areas such as gender equality, environmental sustainability, poverty reduction, and disease alleviation that were to be achieved by 2015.

-As definitions and frameworks evolve, one persistent issue in the field of international development policy is that it often reinforces a divide between the Global North and the Global South.
-In discussions of global challenges, the Global North is seen primarily as a source of monetary aid and a model for emulation, despite the challenges of poverty and inequality that still beset many ‘developed’ nations.
-The Global South is positioned as a needy recipient rather than as the source of diverse local solutions to development issues.
+As definitions and frameworks evolve, one persistent problem in the field of international development policy is that it often reinforces a divide between the Global North and the Global South.
+In discussions of global challenges, the Global North is often represented as a source of monetary aid and a model for emulation, despite the challenges of poverty and inequality that still beset many ‘developed’ nations.
+The Global South, on the other hand, is viewed as a needy recipient, even though it is actually a source of diverse local solutions to development issues.

 As we will see in the next step, however, social enterprise is one field in which both the Global North and the Global South can and do participate as contributors to novel solutions in the development field.